 No matter which tool you’re using, it’s generally agreed upon in the metal detecting community that the best way to create a pristine plug is to plunge the device straight into the ground.
 Approaching the hole at an angle will only pull the roots and disturb the surface.

 Use your tool to cut a wide hole out of the soil.
 Insert the tool past the grass root system to minimize damage.
 Once you have outlined the entire plug, pull it out with your metal detecting shovel, and set it aside.
 It should come out in one piece.
 Once you’re done, just put the removed piece back as if you were completing a puzzle.
 Good as new!

-Here’s the deal: your metal prospecting efforts will do you no good if you’re unable to remove hidden treasures from the soil!
+Here’s the deal: your gold prospecting efforts will do you no good if you’re unable to remove hidden treasures from the soil!
 While you could try to use a standard digging shovel or your hands to remove soil, you run the risk of causing some costly damage to grass and soil.
 Not only that, but you could be inadvertently violating laws in your local area.

 Metal detecting is all about finding items without leaving a mess behind.
 With the best metal detecting digging tools that money can buy, you can do just that.